Lafayette Leopards football: Early history (1882–1890)

 'Rugby' football was first introduced on College Hill in the fall of 1880 by Theodore H. Welles.
-A member of the class of 1884, Welles brought football to Easton after learning the new game at Wilkes Barre Academy and Princeton University, where he studied as a college freshman.
+A member of the class of 1884, Welles brought football to Easton after learning the new game at Wilkes-Barre Academy and Princeton University, where he studied as a college freshman.
 H.R.
 Craven, who played and learned the sport at the Lawrenceville School, served as the first team captain.

 Early football at Lafayette was not organized.
 In 1880 and 1881, students competed against each other on campus.
-However, in the fall of 1882, Lafayette traveled to Rutgers to partake in its first intercollegiate football contest.
-On November 7, 1882, Lafayette fell to Rutgers 0-0/8-3.
+However, in the fall of 1882, Lafayette traveled to Rutgers to play its first intercollegiate football contest.
+On November 7, 1882, Lafayette fell to Rutgers in overtime, 0-0/8-3.
 One week later, Lafayette lost its second game ever against the University of Pennsylvania 0-0/1-3.
 Although official records reflect only two games being played in 1882, Welles mentions playing Swarthmore College and the Stevens Institute of Technology on College Hill, winning both contests.

 With one season of intercollegiate football experience, Lafayette won its first game ever in 1883.
 After dropping its first three games to Princeton, Pennsylvania, and Stevens, Lafayette broke through against Rutgers on November 10.
 With four inches of slushy snow covering the Quad, Lafayette avenged the previous year's defeat 25–0 with four touchdowns despite a water-logged ball.